The

 complementary DNA encoding for GH receptor are found in children with Laron dwarfism (syndrome of resistance to GH), proving the

-biological importance of the receptor.
 It increases during slow wave sleep and during the

 intake of free fatty acids.
 It also increases during fasting in anorexia